robgal519/RaportGenerator/README.md

 ## Python requirements:
 * XlsxWriter

-# How run this on windows ?
+# How to use it on windows ?

 1. make sure that you have installed python 3.6 or higher [python](https://www.python.org/)
 2. make sure that you have git installed ( not necessary ) [git](https://git-scm.com/)